Skip to content ↓

 • Support them to read, use and write the red words (e.g. my, saw, was, what, they)

-Reading - We will be reading to the class every day and discussing words that are challenging or super exciting.
+Reading – We will be reading to the class every day and discussing words that are challenging or super exciting.
 This will help with comprehension and encourage the use of mature and rich language.
 The children also have a 20-minute reading session every day when they read their own books in a calm and quiet environment.
+Our focus is on speedy reading.

 Speedy reading videos: